HISTORY CURRICULUM TALENT AWARD DECEMBER 2021

 Click below to see all the Lane End Amazing Historians!

-Miss Dales is our subject champion for History here at Lane End, and is part of the 'The World and Words' Curriculum Team.
-She has a clear vision for this area of the curriculum in our primary school - and wants to make learning in History comes 'alive' so that our children are excited, curious and absorbed in these lessons.
+Miss Dales is our subject champion for History here at Lane End.
+She has a clear vision for this area of the curriculum in our primary school - and wants to make learning in History come 'alive' so that our children are excited, curious and absorbed in these lessons.

 She has thought carefully about the design of the Lane End History curriculum and has built learning themes and topics that are to be taught in each year group that covers all aspects of the National Curriculum and meets the needs of our learners.
 Miss Dales wants it to be so irresistibly interesting that it inspires all our children to want to find out more!